Voiceover: Mark Halliley

 Karren Brady (2010-)

-Talkback in association with Mark Burnett Productions for BBC Two, 16 February to 4 May 2005 (12 episodes in 1 series + 2 specials)
+Talkback and Mark Burnett Productions for BBC Two, 16 February to 4 May 2005 (12 episodes in 1 series + 2 specials)

-TalkbackThames in association with Mark Burnett Productions for BBC Two, 22 February to 10 May 2006 (12 episodes in 1 series + 1 special)
+TalkbackThames and Mark Burnett Productions for BBC Two, 22 February to 10 May 2006 (12 episodes in 1 series + 1 special)

 The Apprentice: You're Fired!:

-TalkbackThames in association with Mark Burnett Productions for BBC Three, 22 February to 12 April 2006 (Series 1: Episodes 1 to 8)
+TalkbackThames and Mark Burnett Productions for BBC Three, 22 February to 12 April 2006 (Series 1: Episodes 1 to 8)

 Comic/Sport Relief Does The Apprentice:

-Boundless in association with Mark Burnett Productions for BBC One, to 1 November to 20 December 2012 (8 episodes in 1 series)
+Boundless and Mark Burnett Productions for BBC One, to 1 November to 20 December 2012 (8 episodes in 1 series)